 I wondered about how Yelp helps place small businessowners on the map, and how Yelp can become more involved by moving into food delivery outside of restaurants.
 In terms of food-based e-commerce, grocery delivery has popularized in the past couple years.

 What if Yelp supported locally sourced goods like produce?
 California is famous for its produce and local farms, why not cater to smaller independent businesses?

 There were a couple things I had to do during the inception of this concept.
 First, I updated some of the UI elements to for clarity.
-For example, for new users, they would want to create an account with Yelp.
-The current Yelp page features a “Sign Up” and “Log In” buttons, stacked.
+For example, new users would want to create an account with Yelp.
+The current Yelp page features “Sign Up” and “Log In” buttons, stacked.

-However, I believe they could sacrifice some space in the header and have them side-by-side.
+However, I believe the nav can sacrifice some space in the header and have them side-by-side.
 The language for “Sign Up” is changed to “Create Account” for ultimate clarity.

-Second, the “Groceries” category was added into the current lineup for the header.
-In addition, the extra space (from moving the “Log In” button) allowed better separation of Categories and other Misc nav items.
+Second, the “Groceries” category is added into the lineup for the header.
+The extra space (from moving the “Log In” button) allows better separation of Categories and other Misc nav items.

-The mock layout itself is very much similar to the current Yelp site; however, new features include indications if the produce is organic, suggestions of other produce, estimations of how far the farm is from your general location, reviews, and suggestions of other Events from the same farm in the right rail which can lead to its own Yelp profile page.
+The mock layout itself is very much similar to the current Yelp site; however, new features include indications if the produce is organic, suggestions of other produce, estimations of how far the farm is from your general location, reviews, and suggestions of other Events from the same farm in the right rail (which leads to its own Yelp profile page).

 The Checkout page is very much a standard one.
 Be that as it may, the right rail features all the farms your produce is coming from, and reminds you how far it is.
 Below, there includes suggestions of other produce and from the various farms that are in your Shopping Cart.